Meeds-io/whitepaper/en/3-meeds.md

 The WoM will introduce the blockchain world to many people who do not use it today.

-Indeed, Meeds software can gamify and set a monetary value on any contribution (whether it is digital or not) and reward it with MEED tokens.
-This has be made possible by an easy-to-use, blockchain-based wallet app that simplifies access to the crypto world for an average user, rewards are tangible.
+Indeed, the Meeds software can gamify and set a monetary value on any contribution (whether it is digital or not) and reward it with MEED tokens.

+An easy-to-use, blockchain-based wallet app simplifies the management of MEED tokens for contributors.
+Therefore,  Meeds offers anybody a safe entry to the complex crypto world of crypto-currencies.

-Beyond the wallet and a store where they can purchase perks for MEED tokens, we plan to introduce every user to several end-user products powered by the Decentralized Finance protocols, such as:
+Beyond the wallet and a store where they can purchase perks for MEED tokens, we plan to introduce every user to several end-user products powered by the Decentralized Finance (DeFi) protocols, such as:

-- The ability to stake MEED tokens and get yields (generate revenues)
+- The ability to stake MEED tokens and generate passive income (yields)
 - The ability to use MEED tokens as collateral to borrow stablecoins such as USDC (leveraging first a [Fuse pool](https://app.rari.capital/fuse) then registering the MEED token to [AAVE](https://aave.com/).
 - A digital card can be added and used through Apple Pay, Google Pay, or any ATM.
-The latter can be provided through a partnership with VISA and will leverage a credit line in USDC, secured by xMEED.
+The latter can be provided through a partnership with VISA and will leverage a credit line in USDC, secured by xMEED holdings.
 Organizations could also use this card to fund employee wallets to manage employee benefits such as restaurants, transportation, and other expenses.

 So, not only will many new users discover the blockchain world, but they will also discover a bankless world.